noobshow/terms/nab/nabterms_au.md

 (b) You must not store the personal identification number (PIN) or sensitive authentication data after authorization (even if encrypted); and

-(c) if  NAB tells You that You must comply with the Payment Card Industry Data Security Standards, You must, at Your cost, successfully complete the protocols for PCIDSS within the time frame stipulated by NAB or the Card Schemes.
-You acknowledge and agree that if You fail to do so: (i) Stripe or NAB may terminate the Payment Services or NAB Services; and (ii) You are liable for any fine imposed upon NAB by the Card Schemes as a result of Your failure to comply; and (iii) You are liable for any fines or penalties which the Card Schemes levy in the event that You suffer a Card data compromise incident, and have not complied with the PCIDSS Accreditation program; and
+(c) if NAB tells You that You must comply with the Payment Card Industry Data Security Standards, You must, at Your cost, successfully complete the protocols for PCI-DSS within the time frame stipulated by NAB or the Card Schemes.
+You acknowledge and agree that if You fail to do so: (i) Stripe or NAB may terminate the Payment Services or NAB Services; and (ii) You are liable for any fine imposed upon NAB by the Card Schemes as a result of Your failure to comply; and (iii) You are liable for any fines or penalties which the Card Schemes levy in the event that You suffer a Card data compromise incident, and have not complied with the PCI-DSS Accreditation program; and

 (d) NAB is obliged to report all Data Breach events to Card Schemes, law enforcement agencies and/or Australian regulators.
 You grant irrevocable and enduring consent for NAB to release details of any such Data Breach to the aforementioned bodies; and

- (e)if You have suffered a Data Breach: (i)You must give NAB and its agents full access to Your systems and databases to facilitate a forensic analysis to ascertain (A) what Card data has been compromised; and (B) what weaknesses in the system permitted the unauthorised access to the data base; and (C) whether Card data was created, deleted, altered, copied or manipulated in any manner; and (ii) all costs of the forensic analysis must be paid by You; and (iii) in order to continue processing Card transactions, You must undergo a full Payment Card Industry Data Security Standard (&quot;PCIDSS&quot;) accreditation.
+ (e) if You have suffered a Data Breach: (i) You must give NAB and its agents full access to Your systems and databases to facilitate a forensic analysis to ascertain (A) what Card data has been compromised; and (B) what weaknesses in the system permitted the unauthorised access to the data base; and (C) whether Card data was created, deleted, altered, copied or manipulated in any manner; and (ii) all costs of the forensic analysis must be paid by You; and (iii) in order to continue processing Card transactions, You must undergo a full Payment Card Industry Data Security Standard (&quot;PCI-DSS&quot;) accreditation.
 All costs of this accreditation exercise must be paid by You.

 **Your duties to Cardholders**